Shingles Vaccine for Adults

 After the shot, patients may experience headaches as well as soreness or itching around the area in which it was administered.
 In rare cases, patients may have an allergic reaction, faint, suffer shoulder pain, experience dizziness or have difficulty breathing.

-Talk to a doctor for more information
+Talk to a health provider for more information